tencent-quantum-lab/tensorcircuit/README.md

 For contribution guidelines and notes, see [CONTRIBUTING](/CONTRIBUTING.md).

-We welcome issues, PRs and discussions from everyone, and these are all hosted on GitHub.
+We welcome issues, PRs, and discussions from everyone, and these are all hosted on GitHub.

-## Researches and applications
+## Researches and Applications

 ### DQAS